kaminokyoku/Bulls-And-Cows/README.md

 computer should be much more intelligent when guessing, rather than just choosing at random.
 One possible strategy for implementing the hard AI is given below.

-Task Six: Reading Guesses from a File
+Task Six: Reading Guesses from a File<br />
 Modify your code so that before the game begins, the player is asked whether they wish to enter their guesses manually, or to automatically guess based on pre-supplied guesses in a file.